natergj/excel4node/.github/ISSUE_TEMPLATE/bug_report.md

  - excel4node Version [e.g. 1.5.0]

 **Additional context**
 Add any other context about the problem here.
+Log entries related to the issue are good things.